David Palfreyman (rowing): Club and state rowing

 David Palfreyman's commenced his association with the Mercantile Rowing Club in Melbourne as a coxswain at aged thirteen coaching veteran crews.
 He is the grandson of Cecil McVilly, a sculler who in 1912 was the first rower to represent Australia at an Olympic games.

 He first made state selection for Victoria coxing the 1960 state lightweight four contesting the Penrith Cup at the Interstate Regatta.
-He coxed another Victorian crew who won the Penrith Cup in 1962.
+He coxed another Victorian crew which won the Penrith Cup in 1962.
 In 1961 and in 1963 he coxed Victorian men's eights to victory in the King's Cup at the Interstate Regattas in those years.

 In 1964 Palfreyman took up an oar and was successful in being selected to stroke that year's Victorian lightweight four.
 That crew won the 1964 Penrith Cup title as the champion state representative lightweight four at the Interstate Regatta.
 In 1972 and in 1974 he stroked the Victoria men's eights which contested the King's Cup at the Interstate Regatta.

 In 1966 he stroked a Mercantile four which won the coxless four Australian title at the Australian Rowing Championships.